aleen42/PersonalWiki/projectManagement/communication/communication.md

 > answer: <strong>*If the entire message can fit in the subject line, put it there.*</strong>

+- What are a complete set of organized project records that provide an accurate history of the project?
+    - Project archives
+    - Project plans
+    - Forecasts
+    - Project notes

+> answer: <strong>*Project archives.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>